star99/misty/README.md

 misty
 =====

-A wordpress theme forked from Mistylook and/or Mistylake
+A wordpress child theme of Mistylook and/or Mistylake